-- A collection of five or six authentic student responses to preferably two assessment tasks.
+1. A collection of five authentic student responses.
+These may all be from the one assessment task, or collectively, across two.
 The responses may be written, visual or oral.
 The number depends on the length of the response.

+For each response:

-For each text: - ensure anonymity by removing student names and destroying the samples at the end of the course. - include the instructions that were given for the assessment task and indicate whether the task was intended for formative purposes or summative and formative purposes - annotate the task to indicate what worked well and what needs changing if it were to be used again - include the assessment criteria and/or marking scheme/rubric for each task - provide annotations (with time codes if your sample is audio- or video-based) to indicate what the student has demonstrated as areas of strength and areas that need to be developed further in relation to the task - include a key for marking symbols - find out what the general expectation and/or current standards of the school/system are in relation to this subject area/topic/skill by consulting published NAPLAN/HSC/other relevant data, as well as talking to teachers, and consider where this student work is in relation to those overall expectations/standards as well in relation to their previous performance
+- ensure anonymity by removing student names and destroying the samples at the end of the course. - include the instructions that were given for the assessment task and indicate whether the task was intended for formative purposes or summative and formative purposes - annotate the task to indicate what worked well and what needs changing if it were to be used again - include the assessment criteria and/or marking scheme/criteria for each task - provide annotations (with time codes if your sample is audio- or video-based) to indicate what the student has demonstrated as areas of strength and areas that need to be developed further in relation to the task - · include a key for marking symbols - find out what the general expectation and/or current standards of the school/system are in relation to this subject area/topic/skill by consulting published NAPLAN/HSC/other relevant data, as well as talking to teachers, and consider where

-- provide written feedback for the student which indicates strengths and areas for improvement in relation to this work sample as well as their past performance and overall expectations/standards.
-Suggest a strategy that will guide the student in his/her learning.
+- this student work is in relation to those overall expectations/standards as well in relation to their previous performance - provide written feedback for the student which indicates strengths and areas for improvement in relation to this work sample as well as their past performance and overall expectations/standards.
+Suggest a strategy that will guide the student in their learning.
 (If the task was used summatively you can still use it for formative purposes.) - indicate what the implications of your evaluation might be for the teacher in terms of future teaching. - 2.
-Write a few lines that could be included in a mid-year report comment to parents.
+Write 50-100 words that could be included in a mid-year report comment to parents.
 Provide enough detail to indicate to parents which aspect of the student's performance you are commenting on.
 Add A, B, C, D or E to align with the advice and work samples provided by NESA and ACARA.